 - if you're really bad, ask for role swap.

 Laning, trading and teamfight tactics are basically the same.

 Junglers usually tend to lack last hitting proficiency due to not using it in the forest.
 It's better for jungler to swap to support role, but if you have to play ADC, take something that works in jungle, like Kindred, Graves or Twitch.

+I wish that you know how to play ADC now.
 When you're playing ADC League of Legends can be hard, but also very satisfying.
 You are the carry.
 You take kill credit, you deal the most damage and push objectives.
-You are the hero with a highest chances to score a Pentakill.
+You are the hero with the highest chances to score a Pentakill.

 We will not tell you how to ADC like a pro, but from this guide you'll learn how to climb as ADC without boosting.

 Follow us on Facebook and Twitter, as we post the latest news and a lot of gaming offers.
 Be sure to check out our Teamfight Tactics guide!
 We can't wait for your comments.
 Login to your account and share your opinion.

 ADC with his Support goes to bot lane.

 You can climb in any role if you are good enough.
 ADC is somewhere in the middle on the difficulty level.